Sweet Grass Dental Associates

 • Place the baby’s head in your lap

-• Lift the lip with mild to moderate force to see the entire lasered area
+• Lift the lip with mild to moderate force to see the entire lasered area (should see a diamond, not a triangle)

 • Lift the tongue from the sides to full extension with mild to moderate force.
 Use your fingers or q-tips to see the entire lasered area